 What is the shipping schedule?

-Spring orders are generally shipped the second week of March through the first week of May, depending on weather conditions.
 We try not to ship plants when conditions are unfavorable for transport or planting.
 All orders are shipped by United Parcel Service (UPS) to the purchaser's address.
-Each order has a minimum shipping charge of $15.
+Each order has a minimum shipping charge of $5.

 If you elected to pick up your spring order, you may do so from early March through the first Monday in May.
-Please call before coming to be sure that the items you ordered are on hand.
+Please call 24 hours in advance before coming to be sure that the items you ordered are on hand.
 You may pick up your order anytime Monday through Friday, 8:00-11:30 am and 1:00-4:30 pm.
-Please note each order for pick up has a $5 minimum handling charge.

-Why is there a shipping and handling charge if I pick my order up myself?
+Why is there a handling charge if I pick my order up myself?

-The shipping and handling charge helps us recover the cost of boxes, packing material and labor associated with the conservation seedling program.
+The handling charge helps us recover the cost of boxes, packing material and labor associated with the conservation seedling program.

 All sales are final.
 No guarantee of survival after shipment or delivery is made.
 The plants are guaranteed to be the species and quantities ordered, fresh, and capable of growing.
 Claims must be made within 7 days of receiving the plants.
 No refunds less than $5.
 The Kansas Forest Service does not warranty the survival of the plants and is not responsible for economic loss by the customer.